page === 'home' && ( )

 • Condensation points: where cold surfaces meet warm humid air

 Leaky window wells, inadequate exterior grading, and foundation cracks are common sources of water that need exterior or structural solutions before interior work begins.
-Interior drainage systems and sump pumps address what comes in after-the-fact; exterior waterproofing and grading correction address the source.
+Interior drainage systems and sump pumps address what comes in after the fact; exterior waterproofing and grading correction address the source.
+Interior drain tile runs $4,000-$12,000; exterior waterproofing runs $7,000-$20,000+.

-An experienced contractor will assess moisture conditions before proposing a scope of work.
-Be cautious of any contractor who proposes to skip this step or frame around a damp area.
+An experienced contractor assesses moisture conditions before proposing a scope of work.
+Be cautious of any contractor who proposes framing before this step is complete.

 Permits, Building Codes, and What Requires Inspection

-Basement remodeling in Illinois municipalities requires permits for electrical work, plumbing additions, and any structural changes.
-Many jurisdictions also require permits for egress window installations and HVAC modifications.
+Basement remodeling in Illinois municipalities requires permits for electrical work, plumbing additions, egress windows, HVAC modifications, and any structural changes.
+Basement remodel permits in the Chicago area run approximately $1,000-$3,000.

-Working without permits creates problems at resale (work done without permits is typically disclosed and can be flagged by a home inspector) and means the work isn’t inspected - which matters for electrical and plumbing work in particular.
+Working without permits creates problems at resale and means the work is not inspected - which matters for electrical and plumbing in particular.
+Unpermitted finished basements are a documented disclosure issue.

-• Ceiling height: IRC requires a minimum 7-foot ceiling height for habitable rooms; storage and utility spaces have lower minimums
+• Ceiling height (IRC R305): 7-foot minimum for habitable rooms; storage and utility spaces have lower minimums

 • Smoke and carbon monoxide detectors